-Sports franchises including the Cleveland Browns, Cleveland Guardians, and Cincinnati Reds and gaming properties including Hard Rock Casino Cincinnati and Scioto Downs (Caesars) lead an expansive list of the latest stakeholders to apply for sports betting licenses in Ohio.
+Sports franchises including the Cleveland Browns, Cleveland Guardians, and Cincinnati Reds and gaming properties including Hard Rock Casino Cincinnati and Scioto Downs (Caesars) lead an expansive list of the latest stakeholders to apply for mobile sports betting licenses in Ohio.
 They applied during the final week of the first installment window in order to receive consideration to take part in the universal launch date of Jan.
 1, 2023.

 The sports teams, Hard Rock, and others all submitted applications for Type A and Type B proprietor licenses, according to the weekly updated list posted late Friday by the Ohio Casino Control Commission.
 Type A applicants that can provide mobile betting include professional sports franchises, casinos, and racinos, with up to 25 Type A licenses to be issued.
 Type B licenses are for retail sportsbooks, with up to 40 available.